-If you can, you’ll want to find out when the make and model was first manufactured.
-Older models may be less energy efficient and will often lack useful features used in new equipment.
-This should be fairly easy to find, but it’s also only half the information you want.
-You should also do your best to find out when the system was installed.
+If you can, you’ll want to determine when the make and model was first manufactured.
+Older models are sometimes less energy efficient and can lack useful features found in newer equipment.
+This is usually fairly easy to find, but it’s also only half the information you want.
+You should also do your best to find out when the equipment was installed.

 What service company installed it?

-This may not always be easy to find out, but the previous homeowner may have scheduled a tune up or maintenance visit before putting the house on the market.
+This isn’t always be easy to find out, but the previous homeowner may have scheduled a tune-up or maintenance visit before putting the house up for sale.
 When this is the same service company that installed it, you can get an idea about the standard of service the HVAC equipment has received so far.

 Has it received any routine maintenance?

-Routine preventative maintenance is one of the best things you can provide HVAC equipment.
-Previous homeowners may not have bothered, which can sometimes leave the HVAC system at a higher risk of problems, namely if the HVAC system hasn’t even been on in a while.
-Routine maintenance can consist of everything from replacing the air filter to keeping key components clean and well-lubricated.
+Quality preventive maintenance is one of the best things you can invest in for your HVAC equipment.
+Previous homeowners may not have bothered with it, which may leave the HVAC system at a higher risk of problems, especially if the HVAC system hasn’t even been used in a while.
+Routine maintenance can consist of everything from replacing the air filter to keeping crucial components clean and well-lubricated.

 What ratings are available for your HVAC system?

 Once you find the make and model, you can do some online research.
-If there’s been a recurring problem or even something like a product recall, getting a new HVAC system might have to be factored into total costs.
+If there’s been a recurring problem or even something like a product recall, getting a new HVAC system might have to be included in total costs.
 Otherwise, you could move in only to have a broken HVAC system before the last box is unpacked.

-If you’ve noticed a problem with the home’s HVAC system, try calling a trusted local service company before you decide against buying.
+If you’ve noticed a problem with the home’s HVAC system, consider calling a trusted local service company before you decide against buying.
 They can complete a comprehensive inspection, confirming existing issues and looking for any others.
-If the issue can be fixed with a simple tune-up, buying the house may still be worth it.
+If the damage can be fixed with a simple tune-up, buying the house may still be worth it.

-And there’s always the possibility the previous owner simply wasn’t aware of the problem.
-If there’s something wrong with the HVAC system, it doesn’t hurt to ask if possible replacement costs will be factored into the cost of the home itself.
+And there’s always the possibility the previous owner just wasn’t aware of the problem.
+If there’s something affecting the HVAC system, it never hurts to ask if possible replacement costs will be factored into the cost of the home itself.
 In any case, the more info you have, the better decisions you can make.

 Check Everything Off Your List with Anderson Heating & A/C

-Don’t forget to have a trustworthy service company in your corner.
-They can keep equipment working smoothly with repair and maintenance support.
+Remember to have a trustworthy service company on your side.
+They can keep equipment running smoothly with repair and maintenance support.
 For quality local service, call Anderson Heating & A/C at 775-230-7628.